Kumbalangi Nights Box Office Collections Update: The Movie Is Going Great Guns!

 The Fabulous Weekdays

 More importantly, the movie maintained the same momentum during the weekdays as well.
-At the Kochi multiplexes, the film went on to register a good number of house full shows, even during the weekdays, which is indeed a big achievement
+At the Kochi multiplexes, the film went on to register a good number of houseful shows, even during the weekdays, which is indeed a big achievement.

 9 Days Collections From Kochi Multiplexes

-Kumbalangi Nights kick-started its second week in an equally fabulous note.
-Now, the film has crossed the 50-Lakh mark as well at the Kochi multiplexes.
-Reportedly, the movie has fetched approximately 54.49 Lakhs from the first 9 days of run.
+Kumbalangi Nights kick-started its second week on an equally fabulous note.
+Now, the film has crossed the 50-lakh mark as well at the Kochi multiplexes.
+Reportedly, the movie has fetched approximately Rs 54.49 lakh from the first nine days of run.

 9 Days Collections From Trivandrum Plexes

-The movie is doing a solid business at the Trivandrum Plexes as well and it has crossed the 50-Lakh mark.
-On Friday it collected above 6 Lakhs and the movie has collected approximately 55.43 Lakhs from the first 9 days of run.
+The movie is doing a solid business at the Trivandrum Plexes as well and it has crossed the 50-lakh mark.
+On Friday it collected above Rs 6 lakh and the movie has collected approximately Rs 55.43 lakh from the first nine days of run.

 Cochin Single Screens

 Kumbalangi Nights is performing exceedingly well in the single screens as well.
-Reportedly, the film has collected 53.99 Lakhs from the first 9 days of run from the single screens in Cochin.
+Reportedly, the film has collected Rs 53.99 lakh from the first nine days of run from the single screens in Kochi.